bcgov/gwa-api/README.md

 ## 7. Grant access to others

-The `acl` command is an all-inclusive membership list, so the `--users` should have the full list of members.
+The `acl` command provides a way to update the access for the namespace.
+It expects an all-inclusive membership list, so the `--users` should have the full list of members.
 Any user that is a member but not in the `--users` list will be removed from the namespace.

 For elevated privileges (such as managing Service Accounts), add the usernames to the `--managers` argument.

 ```
-gwa acl --managers acope@idir --users acope@idir jjones@idir
+gwa acl --users acope@idir jjones@idir --managers acope@idir
 ```

+The result will show the ACL changes.
+The Add/Delete counts represent the membership changes of registered users.
+The Missing count represents the users that will automatically be added to the namespace once they have logged into the `APS Services Portal`.

 ## 8. Add to your CI/CD Pipeline